dunstontc/learn-go/code/McCleod/GolangTraining/01-Language-Basics/06_constants/readme.md

     - int?
     - uint?
     - float64?
-  - if we didn’t have UNTYPED constants (constants of a kind), then we would have to do conversion on every literal value we used
+  - if we didn't have UNTYPED constants (constants of a kind), then we would have to do conversion on every literal value we used
     - and that would suck